Portfolio / Human-Computer Interaction

 Personality for a Presentation-style Variety Radio Program

-I served as one of the personalities for "Konya mo Show-kai Shite Ii Desu ka," a radio series that invites students at Tohoku University who are doing interesting activities and introduces them through presentation-style conversations.
+I served as one of the personalities for "Konya mo Show-kai Shite Ii Desu ka (May I introduce it again tonight?)," a radio series that invites students at Tohoku University who are doing interesting activities and introduces them through presentation-style conversations.

 Works